mdn/content/files/en-us/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 ### How to example

-The [tabs-tabs-tabs](https://github.com/mdn/webextensions-examples/tree/master/tabs-tabs-tabs) example exercises all of these features except for updating a tab's URL The way in which these APIs are used is similar, so we'll look at one of the more involved implementations, that of the “Move active tab to the beginning of the window list” option.
+The [tabs-tabs-tabs](https://github.com/mdn/webextensions-examples/tree/master/tabs-tabs-tabs) example exercises all of these features except for updating a tab's URL The way in which these APIs are used is similar, so we'll look at one of the more involved implementations, that of the "Move active tab to the beginning of the window list" option.

 But first, here is a demonstration of the feature in action: